 Schwinn AC Performance Plus With Carbon Blue Consumer Ratings

-This bike doesn’t have a huge amount of customer reviews online, But those that have been left tend to be positive with 87 % rating it a 4 or 5.
+This bike doesn’t have a huge amount of customer reviews online, but those that have been left tend to be positive.

 So, overall it is very well liked but a few weren’t so happy.

 The main negative review is about the poor assembly instructions and not seeing the value in the carbon blue belt for home use.
 It was noisier than expected too which was mentioned in a couple of other reviews.